rgeraldes24/hyperion/docs/security-considerations.rst

 While making your system fully decentralized will remove any intermediary, it might be a good idea, especially for new code, to include some kind of fail-safe mechanism:

-You can add a function in your smart contract that performs some self-checks like "Has any Zond leaked?", "Is the sum of the tokens equal to the balance of the contract?" or similar things.
+You can add a function in your smart contract that performs some self-checks like "Has any Quanta leaked?", "Is the sum of the tokens equal to the balance of the contract?" or similar things.
 Keep in mind that you cannot use too much gas for that, so help through off-chain computations might be needed there.